Oregon Caves National Monument

 Our number was called: "Group # so-and-so, your tour begins in 10 minutes."
 At this point, we moved to the gathering point at the entrance.
-Now, you must realize, that as you descend below the surface of the earth, the temperature drops, and keeps dropping the deeper you go.
+As you descend below the surface of the earth, the temperature drops, and keeps dropping the deeper you go.

-On an average, temperatures inside caves range from about 44 degrees Fahrenheit to about 55 degrees on the same scale.
+On an average, temperatures inside caves range from about 44 degrees to about 55 degrees Fahrenheit.
 As we stood at the entrance, we could feel a chill breeze exiting the cave.

 This difference in temperatures is exactly the same phenomenon that causes wind on a global scale.
 Since hot air rises, and cold air falls, the rising hot air will be replaced by the lower-lying cool air mass rushing in to replace the rising hot air.
 This is wind, and was the breeze we felt.